 Yes, the Mediterranean Diet is a moderate-fat diet.
 You may be thinking that it doesn’t seem like a diet for heart health, but it turns out it is.

+One of the key reasons the Mediterranean Diet is heart-healthy is because the primary at is olive oil.
 Olive oil contains large amounts of monounsaturated fats as well as other fats.
 It also includes natural polyphenols or antioxidants that contribute to its taste and other characteristics.

 Polyphenols are thought to be instrumental in many olive oil benefits, such as lowering cholesterol.